timsexperiments/intro-to-relational-databases/submissions/homework_8/cc1759/hw.md

 - 16. O(log(n))

 - 17. False.
-Adding too many quieries will make writing to those tables slower and may cause the system to choose the not the most efficient quiery avalible by accident.
+Adding too many indexes will make writing to those tables slower and may cause the system to choose the not the most efficient quiery avalible by accident.

 - 18. **Scaling Up** indicates growing the proccesing power and storage capibilities to your existing servers, while **Scaling Out** indicates splitting up your database between multiple (usually less powerful) servers (AKA sharding).